milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

 In our User Privacy Notice we have compiled all essential information about our handling of your personal data and your corresponding rights.

-This User Privacy Notice is effective from March 24, 2023.
+This User Privacy Notice is effective from April 8, 2024.
 View the previous User Privacy Notice.

 15 min article